Looking for jaw-dropping places to visit in Brazil? You came to the right place.

 Striking nature and unique wildlife, the Prata River is an ecological hub in Brazil, and arguably in South America.

-National and international tourists come here to snorkel in crystal clear waters, and although rare, visitors can spot alligators, snakes, and countless species of fish in Prata River.
+National and international tourists come here to snorkel in crystal clear waters, and although rare, visitors can spot many Brazilian animals, such as alligators, snakes, and countless species of fish in Prata River.

 Iguazu Falls, Paraná